-The JEDEC standard now recommends the use of psi (Ψ) thermal metrics to estimate the junction temperatures of the LDO when in-circuit on a typical PCB board application.
+The JEDEC standard recommends the use of psi (Ψ) thermal metrics to estimate the junction temperatures of the LDO when in-circuit on a typical PCB board application.
 These metrics are not strictly speaking thermal resistances, but rather offer practical and relative means of estimating junction temperatures.
 These psi metrics are determined to be significantly independent of the copper-spreading area.
-The key thermal metrics $(\Psi{JT}$ and $\Psi{JB})$ are given in the Thermal Information table and are used in accordance with Equation 8.
+The key thermal metrics $(\Psi{JT}$ and $\Psi{JB})$ are used in accordance with Equation 8 and are given in the Thermal Information table.